-Call for Applications.
+Call for applications

 Where: MTG RM, 2 Kingsland Terrace, Kingsland, Auckland

-Light refreshments provided.
+Lunch and refreshments provided.

-- a CV/bio with filmography
+- Your filmography

+Please email your application to firstname.lastname@example.org.
 Late or incomplete applications will not be accepted.